Tell us what happened, and we will provide you with the various options so you know where you stand.

 Turner Freeman Lawyers make the superannuation claim process of investigating your rights, forming a plan and eventually enlisting the help of a lawyer that little bit easier.
 Here is a brief outline of how the process works:

-Is there a time limit to lodging my claim?
+Is there a time limit in lodging my claim?

-In most cases, claims are finalised and paid out within two to three months (sooner for income protection insurance claims), but this depends on the complexity of the claim and whether you have met all the criteria.
+In most cases, claims are finalised and paid out within 2 to 3 months (sooner for income protection insurance claims), but this depends on the complexity of the claim and whether you have met all the criteria.

 If we advise that you have reasonable prospects of success and that the claim is economically worthwhile to purse, we will send you a proper written advice and a proposal.
 Our proposal will set out, in plain English, a realistic estimate of how long we believe your case will take to resolve and the likely cost.

-Generally speaking, most claims are able to be resolved within two to three months from when the claim starts.
-If the case goes to trial (which is highly unlikely) this can add a further six to 12 months to the time estimate.
+Generally speaking, most claims are able to be resolved within 2 to 3 months from when the claim starts.
+If the case goes to trial (which is highly unlikely) this can add a further 6 to 12 months to the time estimate.

 Our fee estimates are usually at least 20% lower than our competitors from our past experience.